Funding: One Name, Several Meanings

 Perfume

-Source: Sorry, there’s no escape from this soap’s scent.
+Source: Sorry, but there's no escaping the scent of this soap.
 The Perfume Soap Collection

 Since small brands have few opportunities to introduce themselves and connect with fans (supporters), they actively utilize crowdfunding for this purpose.
-For example, Maker Librive has launched a total of 24 projects and, through engagement with fans, has built a community of 940 loyal followers (940 followers on Maker, as of August 2, 2022).
+For example, the maker Librive has launched a total of 24 projects and, through engagement with fans, has built a community of 940 dedicated followers (940 maker followers as of August 2, 2022).
 (I'm so jealous~)

 The Power of Communication 2: Crowdfunding Helps Small Brands Grow